beach

 During the tour, guests can explore the coffee farm, learn about the various types of coffee trees, and see the production process from seed to cup.
 The farm also provides a glimpse into the history of coffee in Hawai'i and the techniques used to grow and harvest coffee beans.

-To be called Kona coffee, only 10% of the coffee in the blend must be from Kona district on the Big Island of Hawai'i.
+To be called Kona coffee, only 10% of the coffee in the blend must be from the Kona district on the Big Island of Hawai'i.
 The remaining 90% can be sourced from other regions or countries.
 According to our tour guide, that's exactly what you would buy in big grocery stores in Hawai'i.
 So you think you buy Hawaiian coffee, but most of it will likely be from Brazil.
 But, honestly, since I'm not a big coffee drinker, I don't taste any difference between a $40 bag of coffee from a farm like this and a $10 bag from Costco.

 Much of Kona is characterized by a lush coastline and a stark arid desert landscape, where rainfall is scarce and temperatures can soar.